“The Road to Hell is paved with good intentions,”

 We ought to remember that we reap what we sow.
 All sin can be forgiven but all sin has consequences.
 In mercy God heals and restored but we can run out of time and bury ourselves in our own debris—and burrowing out to freedom can be cumbersome.
 God is always to give us new beginnings!
 (Zechariah 4).

-The following metaphor ought to dawn on anyone who takes seriously the teaching of Jesus, about vines, vineyards and grapes.
+The following passage ought to dawn on anyone who takes seriously the teaching of Jesus, about vines, vineyards and grapes.

 “I am the true vine, and My Father is the vinedresser.
 Every branch in Me that does not bear fruit He takes away; and every branches that bears fruit He prunes, that it may bear more fruit.
 You are already clean because of the word which I have spoken to you.
 Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me.